penpendede/mapintosh.de/README.md

 # MAPintosh.de

-This is the source of mapintosh.de.
+This is the source of https://mapintosh.de/